mowens86/firebolt/README.md

 ### The Firebolt Journey/Journal

+#### 12/24/2020

+Worked on the search results layout a bit.
+Will need to figure out a way to possibly bring in a fontawesome playbutton to be used to get the track id to be used play the track on the music player...or maybe I can keep the figure itself holding the id needed to play the song as the way to be a play button in itself.
+I'll consider using some styling here to see how that looks.

 #### 12/23/2020

 Re-factored some code and put re-used code into components that way it takes up less space on actual pages.
 I also cleaned up imports that way readability is a little better.
 I am currently restructuring the layout of the results of the search page that way it looks more like a spreadsheet with artist, trackname, album, and a play button.